Agent Tracing for Debugging Multi-Agent AI Systems

 Unique Failure Modes

-Debugging multi-agent systems is fundamentally different from debugging single-agent workflows.
+Debugging multi-agent systems is fundamentally different from debugging simpler AI workflows.
 Key challenges include:

 - Long, Multi-Turn Conversations: Errors may emerge deep within extended agent interactions, making root cause analysis non-trivial.